JTSTAM02/react-random-restaurant/app/src/pseudocode.md

 ## MoSCoW
 - Must-Haves: Wireframe (styling), Restaurant Name/Address/HOA, Fetch data using API and Axios, dynamic menu of atleast 15 items, accordion design, each menu item as a card, manage state
-- Should-Haves: list item and price, setLocal Storage
+- Should-Haves: list item and price, setLocal Storage, logo, address in footer
 - Could-Haves: Emojis/Images for different foods, varied styling for different foods
 - Won't-Haves: Change menu display based on day or time of day, labels for various foods such as Gluten-Free, Vegan, etc.